apache/drill/_docs/tutorials/learn-drill-with-the-mapr-sandbox/030-lesson-1-learn-about-the-data-set.md

 `0: jdbc:drill:> !quit`

 Examples in this tutorial use the Drill shell.
-You can also execute queries using the Drill Web Console.
+You can also execute queries using the Drill Web UI.

 ### Enable the DECIMAL Data Type